-You’ve cut Mom off…and now she wants a second chance.
+You’ve cut Mom off…and now she wants a second chance or to reconcile.

 Should you let her back in or stick to your guns and stay no contact?
 You don’t want to be heartless or unforgiving, but at the same time, you don’t want to fall for her guilt trips, get sucked back in .. only to realize nothing has changed.

 Although it might not look like it on the outside… if it were possible, and you have your doubts… you would like to have a good relationship with your mother.
 Most of the time, you just can’t find the words to tell her what bothers you and what you would like her to do.
 Words are power.

 OR -you are the Mom, and your daughter is estranged.

 You don’t really know exactly what you have done wrong.
 You know you aren’t perfect… but you’re afraid one slip, and down you go.
 Unfortunately, you don’t have another lifetime for a do-over in the child-rearing department, so you’re hoping to get it right with the daughter/s you do have.